Sun-Young-Park/Election-Analytics/README.md

 ## Polls

 Can we trust polls?
-In 2016, many polls did not expect Trump's win.
+In 2016, many polls did not predict Trump's win.
 Below is the polling average across months leading up to 2016 election.

 ![](polls2016.png)